Community Development Block Grant (CDBG)

 Applicants (sub-recipients) are awarded funding on an annual competitive basis to implement activities which meet the eligible criteria as established by HUD and the Goals and Objectives as defined in the City’s Consolidated Plan.
 The CDBG program year is July 1 through June 30 each year; the same as the City’s fiscal year.

 The City of Rio Rancho's CDBG Entitlement Grant program conducts an annual competitive funding process in which applicants submit requests for CDBG funding.
 In order to qualify for award, applications must be for projects that meet HUD's National Objectives and be for activities deemed eligible by governing HUD regulations.
-Applications for the 2017 - 2018 program year (July 1, 2017 - June 30, 2018) are available below in both Word and PDF.
-Applications are due January 20, 2017 at 4:30 PM.
+Applications for the 2018 - 2019 program year (July 1, 2018 - June 30, 2019) are available below.
+Applications are due January 20, 2018 at 4:30 PM.

 Analysis of Impediments to Fair Housing (A/I)